 Frederic Petit

-Frédéric Petit is a Project Officer at the European Commission Joint Research Centre (JRC) in the Unit E-2 on Technologies for Space, Security and Connectivity.
-He conducts R&D activities in critical entities’ protection and resilience and the development of frameworks and tools to inform resilience enhancement strategies and policies.
+Frédéric Petit is a Project Officer at the European Commission Joint Research Centre (JRC) in the Unit on Space, Connectivity, and Economic Security, where he conducts R&D activities in critical entities’ protection and resilience and the development of frameworks and tools to inform resilience enhancement strategies and policies.

 Frédéric holds a particular interest in developing risk and emergency management approaches that will enable a better understanding of both socio-technical and environmental risks and will also account for the needs of the public while promoting regional and community resilience.
 He is an internationally recognized expert in infrastructure interdependencies and co-author of the standard operating procedure used by U.S. government agencies to better understand and incorporate these complex relationships into their assessment programs.

 Frédéric earned a Ph.D. and an M.Eng. in Civil Engineering from Polytechnique Montréal in Canada, an M.Sc. in Earth Sciences / Environment from the Université du Québec à Montréal in Canada, and an M.Sc. in Earth Sciences from Joseph Fourier University in France.
-He serves as Associate Editor for the International Journal of Critical Infrastructure Protection.
+He serves as Associate Editor for the International Journal of Critical Infrastructure Protection and is a member of the editorial board of the American Society of Civil Engineers (ASCE) Journal of Infrastructure Systems.

 Sessions

-The threats to critical infrastructure are like a chameleon.
-Cyberattacks evolve, threat of terrorism activities are on the increase, natural disasters worsen due to climate change, and new threats like drone attacks and AI manipulation emerge.
+The threats to critical infrastructure and entities continue to evolve.
+Cyberattacks are becoming more elaborate, threat of terrorism activities are on the increase, natural induced disasters worsen due to the changing weather patterns, and new threats like drone attacks and AI misuse emerge.
 This constant shift demands continuous updates to security measures.
-How can we identify, monitor and manage their levels of potential damage?
+How can we identify, monitor and manage their potential damage?